Stelmach83/workshop-3/README.md

 #### A quick start for testing purposes:
 * Login to 'Admin panel' (user/pass) - you gain access to CRUD for Users, Groups, Exercises.
 * Create your own user (the password is encrypted and safely stored in DB).
-* Login with your newsly created user in 'User panel', and gain CRUD access to your personal Solutions.
+* Login with your newly created user in 'User panel', and gain CRUD access to your personal Solutions.